 If you will be receiving or have received a ballot and you want to vote in a voting machine at the polls on Election Day instead, you may complete this form to be removed from the list.
-To be removed for the 2018 General Election, the form needs to be returned by October 16, 2018.
-If received after this deadline, you will be designated as a Vote by Mail voter in the poll books and you can only vote by Provisional Ballot at the polls on Election Day.
+Once a ballot is issued for an election, the opt-out form will be applied to the next election following the current one.

 - You must be a registered voter in order to apply for a Mail-In Ballot.

 - Once you apply for a Mail-In Ballot, you will not be permitted to vote by machine at your polling place in the same election.

 - You will receive instructions with your ballot.

 - Your Mail-In Ballot must be received by the County Board of Election before close of polls on Election Day or postmarked by Election Day and received within 144 hours (6 Days).

 - Do not submit more than one application for the same election.